 What if the country I need to send my documents to are not parties to the Hague Apostille Convention?

 If the country where the document will be used is NOT a party to the Hague Apostille Convention, the document will be sent to the U.S. Department of State to issue a Authentication Certificate in addition to the office of the Secretary of State.
 This process will take approximately 15 – 21 days, not including weekends or federal holidays.

-I make the process easy.
-I can come to you to notarize your documents at your home, business or any other location convenient for you if the document(s) require notarization.
+I am a Certified Apostille Agent and make the process easy.
+I can come to you to notarize your documents at your home, business or any other location convenient for you if the document(s) requires notarization.
 You can also mail your documents directly to me if you are located outside of Richmond, Virginia.

 I can then take your documents and complete the entire process of obtaining the apostille.
 This includes all required forms and government fees required by the Secretary of State.
 I can have your apostilled documents back to you as soon as 24 hours during regular business days.

 Common documents that may need an apostille are:

 - Divorce Decree